Private equity group Bain is unnamed Billabong bidder -sources

-MELBOURNE, Sept 6 Private equity firm Bain Capital LLC is the unnamed second bidder for Australian surfwear company Billabong International, two sources familiar with the matter said on Thursday.
+MELBOURNE Private equity firm Bain Capital LLC is the unnamed second bidder for Australian surfwear company Billabong International (BBG.AX), two sources familiar with the matter said on Thursday.

-Billabong said earlier it received a second takeover approach late on Wednesday, valued around A$694 million ($707 million) and matching an existing bid from private equity suitor TPG Capital.
+Billabong said earlier it received a second takeover approach late on Wednesday, valued around A$694 million ($707 million) and matching an existing bid from private equity suitor TPG Capital TPG.UL.

 Shares in Billabong jumped 9 percent to their highest in three weeks after resuming trade on Thursday morning.